 Method Include all details of Chosen Method (s) so that they may be understood and, where relevant, used by readers.

-Continuous input / Grievance Expression process book is available at the office at the following address: Micro Energy Credits Corporation Private Limited, A203, business suites 9, S V road, Santacruz West, Continuous Mumbai 400054 Input / Grievance By maintaining feedback book at the local office, it is ensured that Expression stakeholders that don't have access to electronic media for Process Book expressing concerns / grievances are also able to share their (mandatory) concerns / feedback.
-Additionally, the end users always have an option to contact the partner organization (representative of MFI/ manufacturers etc.) in case of any feedback / complaints with the product post distribution.
-GS Contact hala@aaldahaadaad aaa (mandatory) help@goldstandard.org Other Email: contact@microenergycredits.com
+Continuous Continuous input / Grievance Expression process book is available at the office at the following address: Micro Energy Credits Corporation Input / Private Limited, A203, business suites 9, S V road, Santacruz West, Grievance Mumbai 400054 Expression Tambar 10005 F Process Book By maintaining foodback book at the local office, it is ensured that (mandatory) By maintaining feedback book at the local office, it is ensured that stakeholders that don't have access to electronic media for product post distribution. manufacturers etc.) in case of any feedback / complaints with the option to contact the partner organization (representative of MFI/ concerns / feedback.
+Additionally, the end users always have an expressing concerns / grievances are also able to share their

+GS Contact help@goldstandard.org

+(mandatory)

+Other Email: contact@microenergycredits.com